AndyIsHereBoi/Stealth-Bot/README.md

-This bot is not being worked on.
+This bot is not everbeing worked on.